ecomods/patternscaper/function_specifications.md

 - `height` (integer): Height of the landscape in pixels (default: 100)
 - `treeline_position` (numeric): Relative position of treeline from top (0-1) (default: 0.5)
 - `rotation` (numeric): Angle to rotate landscape in degrees (default: 0)
+- `as_raster` (logical): Whether to return a SpatRaster (default: TRUE)
+- `crs` (character): CRS if returning as raster (default: NULL)

 **Output:**
+- If as_raster=TRUE: SpatRaster with sharp treeline (1 above treeline, 0 below)
-- SpatRaster: Binary landscape with sharp treeline (1 above treeline, 0 below)
+- If as_raster=FALSE: Matrix with sharp treeline (1 above treeline, 0 below)

 **Description:**
 1. Creates a matrix with values 1 above treeline_position*height and 0 below
-2. Converts matrix to raster
-3. If rotation != 0, rotates landscape using rotate_and_crop_landscape()
+2. If rotation != 0, rotates landscape matrix
+3. If as_raster=TRUE, converts to SpatRaster
-4. Returns the resulting landscape
+4. Returns the landscape in the requested format

 ### `create_landscape_diffuse_treeline`